Secure Florida offers...

 Email Safety Tips

-More computers are attacked when users open email attachments than by all other vectors combined!
+More users are attacked through their email than by all other vectors combined!

 And be cautious even about attachments from people you know.
-More than 70% of all email is spam, and roughly 3% of all email attachments contain malicious software.
+Although the percentages of spam are dropping, about 50% of all email is spam and, in some sectors—such as government and education—the numbers are much higher More than 70% of all email is spam, and roughly 3% of all email attachments contain malicious software.
 Make sure you scan all email attachments with your antivirus program before you double-click to open them.

 More about malicious software.